-The EPO recognises its revenue in accordance with IFRS 15 Revenue from Contracts with Customers.
+The EPO recognises its revenue in accordance with IFRS 15.
 When a patent application is filed, a contract is established between the EPO and the patent applicant, creating enforceable rights and obligations for both parties.
 However, the EPO does not usually have individual customer contracts in place but instead performs its patent examination services on the basis of the legal regulations (EPC and PCT) under which patent applicants file their applications.